Statewide virtual showcase provides opportunity for Michigan youth to shine

 Michigan State Fair and Michigan State University Extension partner to provide online showcase and scholarships for youth.

-In the midst of a global pandemic where countless cancelled events have eliminated normal opportunities for Michigan youth to demonstrate their skill, mastery and hard work, two state organizations have teamed up to ensure youth across the state can still showcase their accomplishments and projects.
-Through a newly launched initiative, the Michigan State Fair and Michigan State University Extension are proud to offer the 2020 Michigan State Fair 4-H & Youth Virtual Showcase.
-This online experience will provide a virtual platform for any Michigan youth to exhibit their work in all project areas and apply for a total of $50,000 in scholarships.
+While returning to in-person events this summer, the Michigan State Fair and Michigan State University Extension are taking an online success from the COVID-19 pandemic and bringing it back in 2021.
+Once again the two organizations are teaming up to offer the Michigan State Fair 4-H & Youth Virtual Showcase.
+This online experience provides a virtual platform for any Michigan youth to exhibit their work in all project areas and apply for $10,000 in scholarships.

 Registration for the Michigan State Fair 4-H & Youth Virtual Showcase is currently open through August 23.
 To participate, youth will enter photos and videos of their individual projects through the online FairEntry platform.
 Any Michigan youth, aged 5-19, is encouraged to participate in this free event; prior participation in 4-H is not required.